Honolulu County, Hawaii: Visual arts

 There are various institutions supported by the state and private entities for the advancement of the visual arts.
 The Honolulu Museum of Art is endowed with the largest collection of Asian and Western art in Hawaii.
 It also has the largest collection of Islamic art, housed at the Shangri La estate.
 Since the merger of the Honolulu Academy of Arts and The Contemporary Museum, Honolulu (now called the Honolulu Museum of Art Spalding House) in 2011, the museum is also the only contemporary art museum in the state.
 The contemporary collections are housed at main campus (Spalding House) in Makiki and a multi-level gallery in downtown Honolulu at the First Hawaiian Center.
 The museum hosts a film and video program dedicated to arthouse and world cinema in the museum's Doris Duke Theatre, named for the academy's historic patroness Doris Duke.

-The Hawaii State Art Museum is also located in downtown Honolulu at No. 1 Capitol District Building and boasts a collection of art pieces created by local artists as well as traditional Hawaiian art.
+The Capitol Modern Museum is located in downtown Honolulu in No. 1 Capitol District Building and has a collection of art pieces created by local artists as well as traditional Hawaiian art.
 The museum is administered by the Hawaii State Foundation on Culture and the Arts.

 Natural museums

 Recognized internationally as the premier cultural institution of Hawaii, the Bishop Museum is the largest of Honolulu's museums.
 It is endowed with the state's largest collection of natural history specimens and the world's largest collection of Hawaiiana and Pacific culture artifacts.
 The Honolulu Zoo is the main zoological institution in Hawaii while the Waikiki Aquarium is a working marine biology laboratory.
 The Waikiki Aquarium is partnered with the University of Hawaiʻi and other universities worldwide.
-Established for appreciation and botany, Honolulu is home to several gardens: Foster Botanical Garden, Liliuokalani Botanical Garden, Walker Estate, among others.
+Established for appreciation of botany, Honolulu is home to several gardens: Foster Botanical Garden, Liliuokalani Botanical Garden, Walker Estate, among others.